These Harry Potter Butterbeer Cupcakes will cast a spell on your taste buds and leave you in a state of geeky bliss!

 So Harry Potter lovers, are you guys excited for the Fantastic Beasts and Where to Find Them movie?
 I know I am, anything to keep the Harry Potter universe alive, right?
 The trailer comes out next week and I’m pretty pumped, especially because I adore Eddie Redmayne and know he’s going to do an amazing job!
 Also, have you guys picked up a copy of the new Harry Potter and the Sorcerer’s Stone: Illustrated Edition?
 It’s absolutely gorgeous and I can’t wait to start collecting the books all over again!

 I purchased the Harry Potter cupcake liners on Etsy and put them on over the two regular liners so the sauce wouldn’t make them all nasty.
-Yes, they are made out of book pages, and as a book lover, I just tried not to think about it.
-But they were just too perfect and I figured what’s done is done, right?
-At least, I’m sending them out with a bang!
+They are made out of copied book pages, and as a book lover, they were just too perfect.

 The lightning bolt sprinkles are from Geeky Hostess and I’ve been wanting some since she did her Kickstarter campaign last year.
 You can order them on Amazon now!